 To maintain the high standards expected of any British Wheel of Yoga teacher, all teachers are expected to attend regular CPD workshops.
 As a specialist teacher of pregnancy and postnatal yoga this also includes annual refresher training in these specialist areas of yoga.
 Amy is also a registered teacher with Yoga Alliance Professionals.

 In recent years Amy has attended training with Lucy Crawford Scott on Ashtanga Yoga and the relationship between yoga and Cranial Sacral Therapy.
 This has sparked a real interest in CST, Bowen and anatomy.
-She is currently training with Gary Carter, one of the leading authorities on anatomy and fascia, completing his 12 month course on Anatomy and Movement for Yoga and Pilates teachers.
+In 2018 she trained with Gary Carter, one of the leading authorities on anatomy and fascia, completing his 12 month course on Anatomy and Movement for Yoga and Pilates teachers.
+She is currently training with Bridget Woods-Kramer, on her 100hr Anusara immersion course.